On Error Correction for Nonvolatile Processing-In-Memory: ECC Design Space

-We can envision each ECC codeword as a combination of raw data and \emph{check symbols}, i.e., the accompanying redundant information that enables error detection and/or correction in the actual data to be protected.
-Check symbols in a codeword can be totally isolated from the raw data bits (which is the case for {\em systematic} ECCs); or interleaved (which is the case for {\em non-systematic} ECCs).
+We can envision each ECC codeword as a combination of raw data and \emph{check symbols}, i.e., the accompanying redundant information that enables error detection and/or correction.
+Check symbols in a codeword can be totally isolated from the raw data bits ({systematic} ECCs); or interleaved ({non-systematic} ECCs).
 In the following, we stick to systematic ECCs where data to be protected can be accessed directly, which by construction enables a more modular design, especially useful in the PiM context.
-In this case, ECC design space is spanned by the two design points depicted in Fig.~\ref{fig:ecc_classes}, depending on whether check symbols are organized column-wise (Fig.~\ref{fig:ecc_columnwise}) or row-wise (Fig.~\ref{fig:ecc_rowwise}), as computation is performed in each row.
-All rows compute in parallel, processing a single bit of the inputs $a$ and $b$ to generate a single bit of the output $s$.
+In this case, as computation is performed in each row, the check symbols can be organized either column-wise (Fig.\ref{fig:ecc_columnwise}) or row-wise (Fig.\ref{fig:ecc_rowwise}).
+In this illustrative example, all rows compute in parallel, processing a single bit of the inputs $a$ and $b$ to generate a single bit of the output $s$.